Avergrove/avergroves-learning-notes/docs/tetris/PC_tips.md

 | 5th PC   | 2 pieces       |
 | 6th PC   | 6 pieces       |
 | 7th PC   | 3 pieces       |

 Pattern: Basically, +4 piece in modulo. or you can just remember the number 0415263.

-- When setting up from freestyles, it's better to solve so that the remaining space is compressed from left right or right to left, not from bottom to top.
+- When setting up from freestyles, it's typically to solve so that the remaining space is compressed from left right or right to left, not from bottom to top as this accomodates more pieces orientations

 ### Setup Phase tips